Parasite (1982 film): Cast

+Production

+The film was envisioned as a remake of William Castle's The Tingler envisioned by Michael Shoob, Alan J. Adler, and Frank Levering that was further developed into what would become Parasite following an impromptu discussion between Adler, Charles Band, and Robert Glaudini.
+A Chance encounter between Band and 3-D specialist Randall Larson convinced Band that shooting the film in 3-D would add commercial appeal to Parasite.

 Home media

 The film was released on CED 1983 by Embassy Home Entertainment, with a VHS from Wizard Video around the same time.
 A DVD edition was released by Cult Video on July 6, 1999.
 Anchor Bay later re-released the film on August 6, 2002, and again on September 13, 2005, the latter was released as a six-disk combo pack.
 A 3D Blu-ray disc was released in the US by Kino Lorber on October 22, 2019.

 Reception

 On Rotten Tomatoes the film has an approval rating of 15% based on reviews from 13 critics, with an average rating of 3.3/10.

 Variety magazine, in their review, called the film "lethargic between its terror scenes, making it a test of patience for all but the most fanatical of horror cheapies."
 In a similarly negative review, Time Out magazine called the script "banal" and the actors "uninspired," as well as calling the film "visually as uninteresting as a catfood commercial."
 Janet Maslin from The New York Times wrote, "The movie winds up more gruesome than scary, especially because the 3-D tricks are both repetitive and infrequent.
 It provides only a few strong shocks, chief among them an Alien-inspired scene that has the creature bursting forth from the body of one victim.
 These thrills notwithstanding, this is a badly acted B movie without much flair for involving its audience."

 J. Doyle Wallis from DVD Talk gave the film 2/5 stars, stating that the film was "just for the nostalgic 80's horror film fan, and loony Demi Moore/Stan Winston stalkers".
 Scott Weinberg from eFilmCritic awarded the film 1 out of 5 stars, calling it "[an] Amazingly BORING sci-fi horror".
 TV Guide rated the film an abysmal 0 out of 5 stars, stating that the film was "[a] crushingly inane mess".

 In 2019, during an appearance on The Late Late Show with James Corden, Moore named Parasite as "the worst movie [she had] ever been in".